-In such environments, the designer can choose different grading schemes that differ in how much information they reveal about the agents abilities, and thus, also potentially differ in how much effort they induce from the agents.
-Assuming the designer cares about increasing the effort exerted by the participants, we focus on the problem of finding the grading contest that maximizes the effort exerted by an arbitrary agent.\\
+In such environments, the designer can choose how much information to reveal about the performance of the participating agents with their choice of a grading scheme, which might also influence the effort that the agents exert towards getting better grades.
+In this paper, we study how the informativeness of grading schemes influences the effort exerted by agents and identify the grading schemes that maximize expected effort.\\

-Towards this objective of finding the optimal grading contest, we first characterize the equilibrium for arbitrary prize structures and study the effect different prizes have on the expected effort of an arbitrary agent.
-We find that increasing the first prize encourages effort for all agents, increasing the last prize discourages effort for all agents, and increasing any intermediate prize encourages effort from the relatively unproductive agents while discouraging effort from the highly productive agents.
-The overall effect of increasing any intermediate prize on expected effort thus depends on the distribution of abilities.
-In the special cases where the density is monotone increasing in marginal cost so that the population is predominantly unproductive, increasing any intermediate prize increases expected effort.
-And when the population is predominantly productive, doing so decreases effort. \\

-We also study the effect of increasing competitiveness of a contest on the expected effort of an arbitrary agent.
-To do so, we investigate how the effects of increasing prizes compare with each other and as with the absolute effects, we find that the relative effects also depend on the distribution of abilities.
-In particular, this dependence implies that even though the most competitiveness contest (the winner-take-all contest) maximizes expected effort among all budget-constrained contests for any distribution of abilities (\citet{moldovanu2001optimal}), it is not generally the case that effort is monotone increasing in the competitiveness of a contest.
-In fact, we identify a sufficient condition on the distribution of abilities under which increasing competition by transferring value from lower ranked intermediate prizes to better ranked intermediate prizes reduces expected effort. \\